 Invest in a standing desk

-Standing alone can help you burn more calories—doing so for four hours a day will help you burn 120 extra units than you would sitting.
+Standing alone can help you burn more calories—doing so for four hours may help you burn more than sitting.
 To help with this effort at work you might consider investing in a standing desk, which has the added benefit of helping to improve core and leg strength as well as posture and also reduce eye strain.

 Here’s how to set it up the right way: Place your computer screen on the adjustable shelf, slightly above resting eye level—this will cause you to look up slightly to see the screen and will prevent you from hunching over as you type on a keyboard.
 Once you get used to the setup, try taking it to the next level by flexing your core for short periods of time (one to two minutes) while standing, until you feel a burn.
 Repeat this multiple times throughout the day for it to be the most effective.